Specialisations

 European Business Law

-The specialisation European Business Law specifically focusses on in-depth analysis of the European integration project: the creation and functioning of the internal market, comprising the well-known four freedoms, competition and state aid law and social policy.
+The specialisation European Business Law specifically focuses on in-depth analysis of the European integration project: the creation and functioning of the internal market, comprising the well-known four freedoms, competition and state aid law and social policy.
 You’ll learn more about the role of law in market integration, about what that law actually comprises and how integration is being shaped by both political and judicial actors.

 Please consult the Courses & Curriculum page for more information about the content of the courses.